Safety and Wellbeing

 Students are expected to monitor any symptoms during the weeks prior to their arrival on campus, and daily while on campus; however, they are not required to document their symptoms through the student health portal.
 If a student develops symptoms, they are required to inform the Student Health Center for evaluation.

 Employees should monitor their health before coming to work.
-If the staff member’s temperature is 100.4 degrees Fahrenheit or higher, or if they have any Coronavirus symptoms as described by the CDC, they are not permitted to access College facilities and should contact their medical professional before returning to work in-person.
-The staff member must also inform their supervisor and Human Resources.
+If the staff member’s temperature is 100.4 degrees Fahrenheit or higher, or if they have any Coronavirus symptoms as described by the CDC, they are not permitted to come to campus and should contact their medical professional before returning to work in-person.
+Please notify your supervisor that you are unable to report to work.

 Please contact firstname.lastname@example.org if you have questions about specific spaces.

 Offices were not cleaned during COVID protocols, as we redirected EVS resources to more frequent and comprehensive sanitation efforts.
-EVS is returning to regular office cleaning schedules and will have all faculty and staff offices cleaned by July 26.
+EVS has returned to regular office cleaning schedules as of fall 2021.

 Since the start of COVID protocols, the College has followed the guidance of and implemented the recommendations of the American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE) for the College HVAC systems.
 This includes: